krakenjs/meddleware/README.md

 are registered first, while higher numbers are registered later.
 If `priority` is not a number, this setting defaults to `Number.MIN_VALUE`.

-- `module` (*string*) - The module to load containing the middleware implementation.
+- `module` (*object*, *string*) - The name or definition of the module to load containing the middleware implementation.
 Can be an installed module or a path to a module file within your project/application.

+    - `name` (*string*) - The name of the module or path to local module.

-- `factoryMethod` (*string*, optional) - The method on the provided module upon which invocation will create the middleware function to register.
+    - `method` (*string*, optional) - The method on the provided module upon which invocation will create the middleware function to register.
 If a factory method is not provided, it defaults to the name of the current middleware being processed, and finally back to the module itself.

     - `arguments` (*array*, optional) - An array of arguments to pass to the middleware factory.

 - `route` (*string*, optional) - An express route against which the middleware should be registered.